KiriamBlu/42-cpp-creator/README.md

 Then, CPP Creator sets the proper name replacing "Template" with the name you provided.
 *This script provides an starting point for your classes.
 If another template better suits your needs you can always modify the templates from the templates directory

-    git clone git@github.com:KiriamBlu/42-cpp-creator.git

-    cd 42-cpp-creator

-    cd cpptempcreate

-    ./cppcreator.sh $Name_of_class

 # How to make it work.

-There are two ways to execute this script:

-  -The first way is just execute:

-    bash User/$USER/cpptempcreator/cppcreator.sh $Name_of_class

   -The recomended way is to add a alias to the scrip to be able to use it anywhere you want: